nabesima/yamanashi-nsp/README.md

 |        |                    |        |                  |        |                     | **VL** | Volunteer leave    |
 |        |                    |        |                  |        |                     | **WL** | Wedding leave      |

-Among these, business shifts and leave shifts are assigned based on nurses' requests, while **work shifts** and **rest shifts** are the primary targets for automatic schedule generation.
+**Work shifts** and **rest shifts** are the primary focus of the automatic schedule generation process, while business shifts and leave shifts are assigned based on nurses' requests.

-The [/real-instances](/real-instances) directory contains Nurse Scheduling Problem (NSP) instances from various nursing departments at Yamanashi University Hospital.
-All instances have been anonymized.
-The file names for these NSP instances follow the format `YYYY-MM-DD-XXX.lp`, where `YYYY-MM-DD` represents the start date of the schedule, and `XXX` is an abbreviation for the department name.
+The [/real-instances](/real-instances) directory contains anonymized datasets derived from various nursing departments at Yamanashi University Hospital.
+The file names for these NSP instances follow the format `YYYY-MM-DD-XXX.lp`, where
+- `YYYY-MM-DD` represents the start date of the schedule.
+- `XXX` is an abbreviation for the department name.

 These files are designed to include the following files located in the `YYYY-MM-DD-XXX` directory and the [/encoding](/encoding) directory.

 - `date.lp`
-    - This file defines the dates used in the shift schedule.
+    - This file defines the dates used in NSP.
 The shift table spans 28 days (4 weeks) and includes one week from the end of the previous month and one week from the beginning of the following month to ensure consistency with adjacent shifts.
-Additionally, past dates are included to promote fairness in shift burden.q
+Additionally, past dates are included to promote fairness in shift burden.

     - Dates are provided in two formats: Gregorian calendar dates as integers in the `YYYYMMDD` format and relative values, where the start date of the schedule is represented as 0.

     - Five predicates (base_date, prev_date, date, next_date, past_date) are
       used to represent dates.
+Their relationships are illustrated below:
+        - Thestarting date of date is YYYY-MM-DD.
-Their relationships are illustrated below.
-The starting date of past_date depends on the specific NSP instance.
+        - The starting date of past_date depends on the specific NSP instance.

     ```mermaid
     gantt